« Back

 • Include one detailed personal anecdote and connect that to your larger theme.

-• Unlike a formal academic essay, this is one of those times that you can have more flexibility with the structure.
+• Unlike a formal academic essay, this is one of those times when you can have more flexibility with the structure, and you can be creative.

 • Unlike a research paper, you can use “I.” This is a personal essay.